-When writing a TEFL cover letter or TEFL CV, it’s important that you only include things which are useful.
+When writing a TEFL cover letter or TEFL CV, it’s important that you only include things that are useful.
 Avoid the temptation to include irrelevant information.
 Your employer will likely have plenty of applications to skim through, be sure that yours is concise.
 In other words, connect whatever experience you have to teaching English.

-It’s also important to remember that employers won’t care about how much money you earned in your other jobs.
+It’s also important to remember that employers won’t care about how much money you earn in your other jobs.
 What matters is how your experience is relevant to teaching.
 Although you may not have experience directly related to teaching, you’ll have demonstrated plenty of soft skills in these jobs.
 Some of these soft skills include but aren’t limited to;

 - Cultural adaptability

 So, if you’re trying to keep your TEFL CV and TEFL cover letter concise, be sure to include the jobs based on the relevant skills.
 But that doesn’t mean that you shouldn’t include anything that isn’t directly related to teaching.
 Just make sure that you shape each experience so that it looks like it does!

 Be sure to add a formal picture of yourself and include your age and nationality.
 Teaching is also about presentation, and employers need to know that you actually look the part.
 That is, make sure to look tidy and presentable on a clear background.
 Don’t include selfies from a strange angle, or an “Insta-worthy” picture of you down the pub with your mates before you sank some pints.
 There’s a time and a place for that!